CieNTi/serial_port_plotter/README.md

 When stopped/paused, plot area can be dragged and file saving can be enabled.

-To enable the file saving, click on the document button before starting the plot
+To enable the file saving, click on the document button before starting the plot.

-Double click on a channel in the Graph Control panel to hide/show a specific channel
+Double click on a channel in the Graph Control panel to hide/show a specific channel.

 ![File Save Button](res/screen_1.png)